webmandesign/demo-content/michelle/readme.md

 You are browsing the repository for the demo content files for [**Michelle** WordPress theme by WebManDesign.eu](https://www.webmandesign.eu/portfolio/michelle-wordpress-theme/).

+## Quality of imported media files

+To prevent any copyright infringement, please understand that **demo media files (such as images) will be imported in low quality** and may also contain a watermark.
+You should replace them with your own, properly copyrighted images.

+(Some useful sources for obtaining copyright free images: [StockSnap](https://stocksnap.io/), [Pexels](https://www.pexels.com), [Unsplash](https://unsplash.com), [Open Doodles](https://www.opendoodles.com/), [Ouch!](https://icons8.com/ouch/).)

 ## Automatic theme demo content installation

 This is a commercial theme and so it contains an automatic, true one-click theme demo installation functionality.
 Just install and activate the [**One Click Demo Import** plugin](https://wordpress.org/plugins/one-click-demo-import/) in your WordPress website and navigate to **Appearance &rarr; Import Demo Data** to run the demo content import procedure.